-Part A: You might see a 10 percent increase in your premium if you pay a premium for Part A (if you did not qualify for premium-free Part A) and you did not enroll when you were first eligible.
+Part A: You might see a 10 percent increase if you are required to pay a premium for Part A (if you did not qualify for premium-free Part A) and you did not enroll when you were first eligible.
 If you enroll late, you will pay the higher premium for twice the number of years you weren’t enrolled.
 If you should have been enrolled two years ago, you have to pay the penalty fee for four years.
 Most people don’t pay for Part A and are automatically enrolled so there’s usually nothing to worry about here.

 Part B: Be careful with Part B. The penalty is 10% for each 12-month period you should have been enrolled.
 For instance, Let's say your initial enrollment period ended July 31, 2018.
 Then, you waited until August 2 of 2020 to enroll.
 In this case, your premium would go up 20%.
-And you have to pay the penalty fee plus your normal premium for the rest of your life.
+And you have to pay the penalty fee plus your normal premium for as long as you have Part B.

 If you don’t agree with the fee, Medicare has a way to file an appeal with the appropriate forms.